Joint and Sole Custody

 New Jersey courts assume that a child will benefit if the parents are equally or near-equally involved in the responsibilities and rights of parenting.
 However, parenting time for a non-custodial parent may be restricted or supervised if that parent has a history of domestic violence or abuse.Discuss a Child Custody Matter with a Monmouth County Lawyer

 Parents are encouraged to make their own custody arrangements, but in some cases agreement is not possible, and in those cases, it may be appropriate to proceed to trial on the issue of custody.
 The knowledgeable family law lawyers at Goldstein Law Group can protect the interests of people throughout New Jersey who are seeking to establish joint or sole custody.
 We serve clients in Middlesex, Monmouth and Ocean counties, as well as other communities throughout New Jersey.
-Contact us at 732-967-6777 or via our online form for a free consultation with a Monmouth County attorney to learn more about joint and sole custody.
+Contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation* with a Monmouth County attorney to learn more about joint and sole custody.